tonyho/app-framework-binder/doc/afb-bindings-writing.md

 and offers to developers the capability to expose application API methods through HTTP or WebSocket protocol.

-Binder plugins are used to add API to afb-daemon.
+Binder bindings are used to add API to afb-daemon.
-This part describes how to write a plugin for afb-daemon.
+This part describes how to write a binding for afb-daemon.

 Excepting this summary, this document target developers.

-Before moving further through an example, here after a short overview of binder plugins fundamentals.
+Before moving further through an example, here after a short overview of binder bindings fundamentals.

-### Nature of a plugin
+### Nature of a binding

-A plugin is an independent piece of software.
-A plugin is self contain and exposes application logic as sharable library.
+A binding is an independent piece of software.
+A binding is self contain and exposes application logic as sharable library.
-A plugin is intended to be dynamically loaded by afb-daemon to expose application API.
+A binding is intended to be dynamically loaded by afb-daemon to expose application API.

-Technically, a binder plugin does not reference and is not linked with any afb-daemon library.
+Technically, a binder binding does not reference and is not linked with any afb-daemon library.

-### Class of plugins
+### Class of bindings

-Application binder supports two kinds of plugins: application plugins and service plugins.
+Application binder supports two kinds of bindings: application bindings and service bindings.
-Technically both class of plugin are equivalent are use the same coding convention.
+Technically both class of binding are equivalent are use the same coding convention.
 Only sharing mode and security context diverge.

-#### Application-plugins
+#### Application-bindings

-Application-plugins implements the glue in between application's UI and services.
-Every AGL application has a corresponding binder that typically activates one or many plugins to interface the application logic with lower platform services.
+Application-bindings implements the glue in between application's UI and services.
+Every AGL application has a corresponding binder that typically activates one or many bindings to interface the application logic with lower platform services.
-When an application is started by the AGL application framework, a dedicate binder is started that loads/activates application plugin(s).
+When an application is started by the AGL application framework, a dedicate binder is started that loads/activates application binding(s).
-API expose by application-plugin are executed within corresponding application security context.
+API expose by application-binding are executed within corresponding application security context.

-Application plugins generally handle a unique context for a unique client.
-As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given plugin is used within multiple application each of those application get a new and private instance of eventually "shared" plugin.
+Application bindings generally handle a unique context for a unique client.
+As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given binding is used within multiple application each of those application get a new and private instance of eventually "shared" binding.

-#### Service-plugins
+#### Service-bindings

-Service-plugins enable API activation within corresponding service security context and not within calling application context.
+Service-bindings enable API activation within corresponding service security context and not within calling application context.
-Service-plugins are intended to run as a unique instance.
-Service-plugins can be shared in between multiple clients.
+Service-bindings are intended to run as a unique instance.
+Service-bindings can be shared in between multiple clients.

-Service-plugins can either be stateless or manage client context.
+Service-bindings can either be stateless or manage client context.
 When managing context each client get a private context.

 Sharing may either be global to the platform (ie: GPS service) or dedicated to a given user (ie: user preferences)

-### Live cycle of plugins within afb-daemon
+### Live cycle of bindings within afb-daemon

-Application and service plugins are loaded and activated each time a new afb-daemon is started.
+Application and service bindings are loaded and activated each time a new afb-daemon is started.

-At launch time, every loaded plugin initialise itself.
+At launch time, every loaded binding initialise itself.
-If a single plugin initialisation fail corresponding instance of afb-daemon self aborts.
+If a single binding initialisation fail corresponding instance of afb-daemon self aborts.

-Conversely, when a plugin initialisation succeeds, it should register its unique name as well as the list of verbs attached to the methods it exposes.
+Conversely, when a binding initialisation succeeds, it should register its unique name as well as the list of verbs attached to the methods it exposes.

-When initialised, on request from application clients to the right API/verb, plugin methods are activated by the afb-daemon attached to the application or service.
+When initialised, on request from application clients to the right API/verb, binding methods are activated by the afb-daemon attached to the application or service.

 At exit time, no special action is enforced by afb-daemon.
-When a specific actions is required at afb-daemon stop, developers should use 'atexit/on_exit' during plugin initialisation sequence to register a custom exit function.
+When a specific actions is required at afb-daemon stop, developers should use 'atexit/on_exit' during binding initialisation sequence to register a custom exit function.

-### Plugin Contend
+### Binding Contend

-Afb-daemon's plugin register two classes of objects: names and functions.
+Afb-daemon's binding register two classes of objects: names and functions.

-Plugins declare categories of names:
+Bindings declare categories of names:
- - A unique plugin name to access all API expose by this plugin,
+ - A unique binding name to access all API expose by this binding,
- - One name for each methods/verbs provided by this plugin.
+ - One name for each methods/verbs provided by this binding.

-Plugins declare two categories of functions:
+Bindings declare two categories of functions:
  - function use for the initialisation
  - functions implementing exposed API methods

-Afb-daemon parses URI requests to extract the API(plugin name) and the VERB(method to activate).
+Afb-daemon parses URI requests to extract the API(binding name) and the VERB(method to activate).
-As an example, URI **foo/bar** translates to plugin named **foo** and method named **bar**.
+As an example, URI **foo/bar** translates to binding named **foo** and method named **bar**.
-To serve such a request, afb-daemon looks for an active plugin named **foo** and then within this plugin for a method named **bar**.
+To serve such a request, afb-daemon looks for an active binding named **foo** and then within this binding for a method named **bar**.
 When find afb-daemon calls corresponding method with attached parameter if any.

 Afb-daemon ignores letter case when parsing URI.
 Thus **TicTacToe/Board** and **tictactoe/board** are equivalent.

-#### The name of the plugin
+#### The name of the binding

-The name of a given plugin is also known as the name of the API prefix that defines the plugin.
+The name of a given binding is also known as the name of the API prefix that defines the binding.

-The name of a plugin SHOULD be unique within a given afb-daemon instance.
+The name of a binding SHOULD be unique within a given afb-daemon instance.

 For example, when a client of afb-daemon calls a URI named **foo/bar**.
-Afb-daemon extracts the prefix **foo** and the suffix **bar**. **foo** must match a plugin name and **bar** a VERB attached to some method.
+Afb-daemon extracts the prefix **foo** and the suffix **bar**. **foo** must match a binding name and **bar** a VERB attached to some method.

 #### Names of methods

-Each plugin exposes a set of methods that can be called by the clients of a given afb-daemon.
+Each binding exposes a set of methods that can be called by the clients of a given afb-daemon.

-VERB's name attached to a given plugin (API) MUST be unique within a plugin.
+VERB's name attached to a given binding (API) MUST be unique within a binding.

-Plugins static declaration link VERBS to corresponding methods.
+Bindings static declaration link VERBS to corresponding methods.
 When clients emit requests on a given API/VERB corresponding method is called by afb-daemon.

 #### Initialisation function

-Plugin's initialisation function serves several purposes.
+Binding's initialisation function serves several purposes.

-1. It allows afb-daemon to control plugin version depending on initialisation function name.
+1. It allows afb-daemon to control binding version depending on initialisation function name.
-As today, the only supported initialisation function is **pluginAfbV1Register**.
-This identifies version "one" of plugins.
+As today, the only supported initialisation function is **afbBindingV1Register**.
+This identifies version "one" of bindings.

-2. It allows plugins to initialise itself.
+2. It allows bindings to initialise itself.

 3. It enables names declarations: descriptions, requirements and implementations of exposed API/VERB.